-- Become BMSC certified. - Receive a congratulatory letter and certificate of recognition of their status. - Receive a credential lapel pin. - Receive a score report identifying how you performed in each competency area. - Will be listed in the Directory of Certified Credential Holders on the AHCC website.
+- Become BMSC certified. - Receive a certificate of recognition of their status. - Receive a credential lapel pin. - Receive a score report identifying how you performed in each competency area via email after the exam. - Will be listed in the Directory of Certified Credential Holders on the AHCC website.